IjzerenHein/firestorter/README.md

 ## Work in progress

-*Thank you for checking out this repo.
+*Thank you for checking out this repo in its early stages.
 This project is under active development and its API may therefore still change a bit as I work out the kinks.
 This message will disappear when I feel the API is solid.*

 ## Installation